Invasive Lobular Carcinoma (ILC)

 Subtypes of invasive lobular carcinoma

-There are several subtypes of invasive lobular carcinoma, often named for how the
+There are several subtypes of invasive lobular carcinoma, often named for how the cells look under a microscope.
+The symptoms, diagnosis, staging, treatment options, and survivorship care are the same for all ILC subtypes.

 Solid ILC cells grow in large sheets with little stroma in between them.